← Back to Smartphones

 Frequently Asked Questions

-Samsung Galaxy S22 excels if you value compact and lightweight design is excellent for one-handed use.
-Apple iPhone SE (3rd Gen) is better if you prioritize most affordable entry point into the new iphone ecosystem.
-Pick based on your budget and daily use.
+Samsung Galaxy S22 is the better choice if you prioritize compact and lightweight design is excellent for one-handed use.
+Apple iPhone SE (3rd Gen) wins if you value most affordable entry point into the new iphone ecosystem.
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure